-To share data, the participants of a data space need an IDS Connector.
+To share data, the participants of a data space need a data space connector.
 This software transfers data between different systems, applications, or platforms.
 It enables trusted and secure data sharing between participants, allowing data to flow seamlessly across different systems and devices.

-The data connector fulfills two important roles: providing Data Exchange Services and safeguarding trust enforcing usage policies and cybersecurity measures.
-Employing various methods such as management services, cloud orchestration, lightweight APIs, and IoT gateways, data connectors serve as the bridge enabling the utilization of data for concepts such as digital twins, AI, and federated learning.
+The data space connector fulfills two important roles: providing Data Exchange Services and safeguarding trust enforcing usage policies and cybersecurity measures.
+Employing various methods such as management services, cloud orchestration, lightweight APIs, and IoT gateways, data space connectors serve as the bridge enabling the utilization of data for concepts such as digital twins, AI, and federated learning.